Extract, Transform, Load (ETL)¶

-The Centreon MBI reporting database or “data warehouse” is updated every day with aggregated data calculated by the ETL.
-Regarding your platform, this can represent millions of lines processed every day.
-This is why the ETL and the data warehouse are two critical components that you have to understand.
+The Centreon MBI reporting database or “data warehouse” is updated every day with aggregated data calculated by the ETL, processing potentially millions of lines of data on your platform.
+For this reason the ETL and data warehouse play a critical role that should be understood.

-- data_bin is imported differentialy and agregations are calculated only for the previous day
+- data_bin is imported incrementally and aggregations are calculated only for the previous day.

-- the whole tables hoststatevents and servicestatevents are imported but events are calculated differentially
+- the entire hoststatevents and servicestatevents tables are imported but events are calculated incrementally.

-It can take from some seconds to several minutes depending on the size of your monitored environment (1K, 10K, 100K services…)
+The update process can take a matter of seconds up to several minutes depending on the size of your monitored environment.

-Do not execute this script multiple time on the same day or you will have duplication problems.
+Executing this script multiple times on the same day will cause duplication problems.

-In order to have acceptable execution times and to manage all the data generated by your Centreon platform: hardware configuration, storage sizing and MySQL optimizations are 3 important points to be careful when installing Centreon MBI.
-All recommendations can be found on our online documentation in the Architecture & Pre-requisites chapters.
+To obtain acceptable execution times and manage all the data generated by your Centreon platform, the hardware configuration, storage capacity and MySQL optimizations are three important points to consider when installing Centreon MBI.
+For recommendations, consult the online documentation in the Architecture & Pre-requisites chapters.

-If ETL calculation seems too long on a daily basis or rebuild basis, you should considerer optimizing your reporting server by:
+If ETL processing seems too long in daily or rebuild mode, you should consider optimizing your reporting server by:

-- not sharing storage nor database with other applications
+- Not sharing storage or the database with other applications.

 If no “start” or “end” date is given to the ETL script, the start and end date are automatically calculated using the retention parameters configured on the interface in General Option > Data retention Parameter.

-Centreon MBI logs every change that concerns the relations between, hosts, services, groups and categories
+Centreon MBI logs every change affecting the relationships between, hosts, services, groups and categories.

-- After this change, if a report is generated for the group “G1” on the reporting period of January 2012, the statistics of the host “H1” will be taken in account in the statistic of the group “G1”
+- After this change, if a report is generated for group “G1” over the reporting period of January, the statistics of host “H1” will be considered in the statistics of group “G1”.

-- The statistics of the host “H1” will not be taken in account for the group “G1” if the reporting period selected is February 2012
+- The statistics of host “H1” will not be considered for group “G1” if the reporting period selected is February.

-- If the reporting periods starts on January 15th and ends on February 15th, the statistics of the host “H1” will be considered for the statistics of the group “G1” only from January 15th to January 31st
+- If the reporting periods starts on January 15 and end on February 15, the statistics of host “H1” will be considered for the statistics of group “G1” only from January 15 to January 31.

-The initial setup of Centreon configuration and objects relation must be clearly defined before the installation of Centreon MBI in a production platform.
-Each host, group or category configuration modification is considered as a normal evolution in the life cycle of the component.
+The initial Centreon setup and the relationship between objects must be clearly defined before installing Centreon MBI on a production platform.
+Any change to the configuration of a host, group or category is considered to be a normal part of their lifecycle.

 Only service categories selected in “Reporting perimeter selection” will appear in the list of service categories available for centile statistics.

-You can create as many combination as you want of centile-timeperiod.
-You must be aware that the more you create, the more the calculation will take time.
-Start with a small number of combination to see the impact on the time it takes to build.
+You can create as many centile-time period combinations as you like, but be advised that this may increase calculation time.
+Start with a small number of parameter combinations to determine the impact on calculation time.

-On the reporting server, execute the following command to import the new configuration:
+On the reporting server, run the following command to import the configuration data:

-Then, execute the following command to update centile configuration in the datawarehouse:
+Then, run the following command to update the centile configuration in the datawarehouse:

-Finally, execute the following command to calculate only centile statistics:
+Finally, run the following command to calculate only the centile statistics:

 /usr/share/centreon-bi/etl/perfdataStatisticsBuilder.pl -r --centile-only

-And make sure you see “ETL OK - Database is up to date” OR you do not see the following tables :
+And make sure “ETL OK - Database is up to date” appears OR that the following tables are not listed:

 #/usr/share/centreon-bi/etl/importData.pl -r --centreon-only

-The following command will erase all the changes tracked by the reporting mecanism.
-If you don’t want that, replace the -r by -d::
+This command will erase all previous changes tracked by the reporting mecanism and include only the latest.
+If you want to include former changes, replace the -r by -d::

 #nohup /usr/share/centreon-bi/etl/eventStatisticsBuilder.pl -r > /var/log/centreon-bi/rebuildAllEvents.log &